amidabuddha/console-chat-gpt/README.md

    ```shell
    python3 chat.py
    ```

-   > Pro tip:<br>
+   > Pro-tip:
    > Create an alias for the executable to run from anywhere

 7. Use the `help` command within the chat to check the available options.